niHonkage/DocsLearning/en/guides/agent/README.md

 ### How to Get Started

-* Start by building a agent from scratch or use system templates to help you get started.
+* Start by building a agent from scratch.
 * Get familiar with basic operations, including creating nodes on the canvas, connecting and configuring nodes, debugging agent workflows, and viewing run history.
 * Save and publish a agent.
-* Run the published application or call the agent through an API.
+* Run the published agent or call the agent through an API.